How to boost your searchability and ultimately your sales potential

 When submitting your photos for Licensing, you don’t have to tag every single element in the photo—just the most important ones.
 All other things being equal, a photo with 10-25 relevant keywords will outsell one with 50 irrelevant ones.
 In short, stay on-topic.

-It can be tempting to add keywords with your business name or camera info, but buyers are unlikely to search for those specific terms, so leave them out of your metadata.
+It can be tempting to add keywords with your business name or camera info, but buyers are unlikely to search for those specific terms, so them out of your metadata.
 When it comes to keywording, simple and clean will always outrank chaotic and confusing.

 Make frequent updates